swiftlang/swift-docc-plugin/CONTRIBUTING.md

 ### Contributing Code and Documentation

-Before contributing code or documentation to the Swift-DocC plugin, we encourage you to first create an issue on [Swift JIRA](https://bugs.swift.org/).
+Before contributing code or documentation to the Swift-DocC plugin, we encourage you to first open a [GitHub issue](https://github.com/apple/swift-docc-plugin/issues/new/choose).
 This will allow us to provide feedback on the proposed change.
 However, this is not a requirement.
 If your contribution is small in scope, feel free to open a PR without first creating an issue.